- ← “Michael Clayton,” review by Maitland McDonagh

 - “Elizabeth: The Golden Age,” review by Susan Granger →

 In her nearly 30 years at USA Today, Susan Wloszczyna interviewed everyone from Vincent Price and Shirley Temple to Julia Roberts and Will Smith.
 Her coverage specialties include animation, musicals, comedies and any film starring Hayley Mills, Sandy Dennis or hobbits.
 Her crowning career achievements so far, besides having Terence Stamp place his bare feet in her lap during an interview for The Limey, is convincing the paper to send her to New Zealand twice for set visits, once for The Return of the King and the other for The Chronicles of Narnia and King Kong, and getting to be a zombie extra and interview George Romero in makeup on the set for Land of the Dead.
 Though not impressive enough for Pulitzer consideration, she also can be blamed for coining the moniker "Frat Pack," often used to describe the comedy clique that includes Ben Stiller, Vince Vaughn and Will Ferrell.
 Her positions have included Life section copy desk chief for four years and a film reviewer for 12 years.
-She is currently a senior editor for the online awards site Gold Derby.
+She is currently a contributor for the online awards site Gold Derby and is an Oscar expert for RogerEbert.com.
 Previously, she has been a freelance film reporter and critic, contributing regularly to RogerEbert.com, MPAA’s The Credits, the Washington Post, AARP The Magazine online and Indiewire as well as being a book reviewer for The Buffalo News.
 She previously worked as a feature editor at the Niagara Gazette in Niagara Falls, N.Y.
 A Buffalo native, she earned her bachelor's degree in English at Canisius College and a master's degree in journalism from Syracuse University.